emilyestelle/hello-world/README.md

 # hello-world

 Finally getting started with Git after years of dabbling in coding.
+Trying to train myself properly.